w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 In this scenario, blockspace demand decreases from P3 to P5.
 In theory, the next block P6 can be filled in >2s seconds while P4 is included and P5 is backed.
 Collators could make better use of blockspace, including more data by increasing block generation time in a period of lower demand.
+Note that even if a collator has >2 seconds to produce a block, the validator will still have less than 6 seconds (~2 seconds) to check it.

 In case blockspace demand increases after the generation of P6, collators could generate P7 and P8 within a 6-second window due to the unincluded segment being 2/3 filled (see below).
 However, if